Judisch/FastPraetorium/README.md

 This plugin only affects cutscene audio; all text will still be in your preferred language.

-When The Praetorium is over, the language will be reset to "Adjust to Client".
+When The Praetorium is over, the cutscene audio language will be reset to its original setting.